 🧢 Coach T's Recap

-If you want people to use and prefer your brand, you first need them to consider it.
-The secret to nurturing consideration is building familiarity, and the most effective way to do so is through consistency and distinctiveness.
+If you want people to use and prefer your brand, they first need to consider it.
+Driving consideration comes down to one core principle: building familiarity through consistent and distinctive brand activity.

-Consideration is a critical brand metric because it’s the gateway to everything that comes after: usage, and preference.
+Consideration is a critical brand metric because it’s the gateway to everything that follows: usage and preference.

 But here’s the kicker, most people only consider 2–3 brands in any given category.
 Some categories have a bit more room (e.g. snacks, fast food), but others (like alcohol-free drinks or pet food) often only have one brand in the mix.